safetyscore/safetyscore/docs/whitepaper/whitepaper.md

   These partial attestations can then be combined into a complete `ActivityProfile` for the chain of Activity Keys.

-* Similarly, the Encryption Keys used to deposit Viral Tokens for a specific `DailyRiskAccount` can be shared with Notaries so as to get them to attest to a partial `RiskProfile` for that particular day for a specific count of deposits.
+* Similarly, the Encryption Keys used to deposit Risk Tokens for a specific `DailyRiskAccount` can be shared with Notaries along with the Current Region Records so as to get them to attest to a partial `RiskProfile` for that particular day for a specific count of deposits.

   These partial attestations can then be combined into a complete `RiskProfile` for the chain of Daily Risk Accounts.